thetoonsofjosh/gifdanceparty/README.md

 - Sumbit a Dance gif to the site and be in the Gif Dance Party.

 List of dancers (click on the blue scrollbar to select a dancer, then, click on add to party to have them in the party)

-2013 dancers
-- Scumbag Brian (debuted in July 2013)
+- Scumbag Brian
-- Humpery (debuted in July 2013)
+- Humpery
-- Smooch (debuted in July 2013)
+- Smooch
-- The Wizard (debuted in July 2013)
+- The Wizard
-- Banana (debuted in July 2013)
+- Banana
-- Pump Girl (debuted in July 2013)
+- Pump Girl
-- Carlton (debuted in July 2013)
+- Carlton
-- Spongey Bob (debuted in July 2013)
+- Spongey Bob
-- Bear (debuted in July 2013)
+- Bear
-- Roger (debuted in July 2013)
+- Roger
-- No Shorts (debuted in July 2013)
+- No Shorts
-- Fred (debuted in July 2013)
+- Fred
-- Charlie (debuted in July 2013)
+- Charlie

 List of songs (click on the orange scrollbar to select a song, then click on the play it button to have it playing)
 - Twist